 However, mere job-related topics discussed during meetings are not enough to maximize worker enthusiasm.
 The research also revealed that team members value managers genuinely interested in their roles and responsibilities at work and their lives outside work.

 Thus, face-to-face interaction is the most effective way to develop a positive relationship between colleagues and bosses.
-It concludes that authentic human connections remain critical to workplace productivity, engagement, and success.
+It concludes that authentic human connections remain critical to office workplace productivity, engagement, and success.

 Several studies prove that authentic human connections in the workplace remain the topmost aspect of work.
 While automation may be the focus of many companies, the World Economic Forum 2018 Future of Jobs analysis highlights the demand for human skills with the impact on jobs that emerged during the pandemic.
 These skills sets are in demand when looking for new hires or developing the current workforce: